2022 Resident Category Winners

 For examples, check out the Case Report section of the Annals of Emergency Medicine site, or browse winning cases from past CaseCon events via links below!
 If you are not sure whether your case qualifies as interesting, feel free to email the CaseCon team.

 The first step is to submit a page-long abstract of your Case Report.
-The deadline is July 30, 2021.
-Click on the submission link for specifications.
+The deadline by June 15, 2022.Submit an abstract

 What is Case-Con?